ComputBiophys/Multisite_Calcium/README.md

 # Multisite_Calcium
-A multisite calcium ion model optimized for calcium-protein interactions
+A multisite calcium ion model optimized for calcium-protein interactions in molecular dynamics simulations

-Usage of the Multi-site Ca++ (CAM) Model for Molecular Dynamics Simulations This model was developed by the Song Group at Peking University.
+Usage of the Multi-site Ca++ (CAM) Model for Molecular Dynamics Simulations:

+This model was developed by the Song Group at Peking University.

 20190418 by Chunhong Liu